Even the mildest of health problems are a concern for cat owners, and Maine Coon diarrhea is no exception.

 4. An Unbalanced Diet

-These are my favourite Maine Coon dry foods.
+These are my favorite Maine Coon dry foods.

 6. Polycystic Kidney Disease